parrt/cs652/projects/vtable.md

 ![output model objects](images/vtable_models.png)

-In the `C.stg` template group file, you will see template stubs that correspond by name with the model objects:
+In the `C.stg` [StringTemplate](http://www.stringtemplate.org) group file, you will see template stubs that correspond by name with the model objects:

 ```
 ClassDef(class, fields, methods, vtable) ::= <<